schneider-san/Zaibatsu/README.md

     #### ~> Improvision ~> Local server proxying with Apache modifiable virtualhost files.

 #### 3. Zero support for known crawlers/bots/blacklisted IP(s) and/or CIDR(s)
-Modlishka has an inbuilt security features which can block the initiators of suspicious activities on it's server, but it does not block known internet web crawlers/bot/IP(s)/CIDR(s) from accessing legitimate url paths.
+Modlishka has inbuilt security features which can block the initiators of suspicious activities on it's server, but it does not block known internet web crawlers/bot/IP(s)/CIDR(s) from accessing legitimate url paths.
-    #### ~> Improvision ~> Added support for user agent and ip/cidr via Apache2. - courtesy of [Dylan Evans](https://github.com/fin3ss3g0d)
+    #### ~> Improvision ~> Improved unauthorized visitors via Apache2 - courtesy of [Dylan Evans](https://github.com/fin3ss3g0d)

 I'll update this section as I remember my reasons for modification.